 - Undisclosed government estimates;

 - Price realism and reasonableness protests; and

 Call our Washington DC or Colorado Federal contract law offices today for a Free Initial Consultation.
 1-866-601-5518.

 In addition to litigating at the GAO, our attorneys also appear before the U.S. Court of Federal Claims in bid protests cases.
 We also litigate small business size protests before the Small Business Administration (SBA) SDVOSB disputes, and size appeals to SBA OHA.

 When contractors receive an award, the competition will more than likely file bid protests in some other forum.
-At Watson & Associates LLC, we have achieved a considerable amount of success serving as intervention bid protest lawyers for our clients.
+At Watson & Associates LLC, we have achieved a considerable amount of success serving as bid protest intevenor attorneys for our clients.